-To support the integration of new scientific use cases, services and content providers in the European Open Science Cloud Compute Platform, dedicated co-design activities (e.g.: workshops, and bootcamps) will be organized by the project.
+To support the integration of new scientific use cases, services and content providers in the EOSC Compute Platform, dedicated co-design activities (e.g.: workshops, and bootcamps) are organized by the project.

-More specifically, this activity will support:
+More specifically, this activity supports:

 - Compute providers to become interoperable and mature providers in the EOSC Compute Platform. - Scientific users who wish to use EGI-ACE services in EOSC. - Scientific communities and RIs who want to establish their data spaces on top of the EGI-ACE infrastructure. - On-boarding new services in EOSC.